Marriage & Weddings…

 I believe in premarital counseling that is more educational base rather than problem based.
 I have sat with hundreds of couples in both pre-marriage and post-marriage “counseling” using some very simple biblical-based tools.

-If you live in the Mobile, Alabama area, are approving of our Statement on Marriage and Sexuality and you want to meet to talk about your upcoming marriage or issues that are causing some concern, then I am happy to meet with you at our Chapel or at a Starbucks or Dunkin Donuts, depending on our schedules and locations.
+If I am officiating your wedding or I have officiated your wedding and you want to meet to talk about your upcoming marriage or issues that are causing some concern, then I am happy to meet with you at our Chapel or at a Starbucks or Dunkin Donuts, depending on our schedules and locations.

 5 Love Languages